Service

 Insufficient Tears

 Insufficient lacrimal fluid, or tears, can be very irritating for a dog and could pose a threat to their eyes as it makes them particularly susceptible to infection.
 A Schirmer Tear Test can be used for diagnosis by measuring the amount of fluid.
 If your dog suffers from this, you can give them eye drops so that their eyes do not dry out completely or give them medication that will stimulate the production of lacrimal fluid.
+If the eyes lack tears for an extended period, the cornea may become damaged.

 Treatment and Prevention